squid808/gShellApiGenerator/CONTRIBUTE.md

 Unit tests are only just beginning.

+Full progress can currently be found in the [*develop branch*](https://github.com/squid808/gShellApiGenerator/tree/develop).

 # <a name="history"></a>Project history until now
 The first thing to say is that, in its current form it produces relatively consistant and viable results.
 But, it has a long way to go.